dwclark/convincing-your-boss/README.md

-# Convincing Your Company To Groovy (Or Any New Technology)
+# Convincing Your Company To Move To Groovy (Or Any New Technology)

 Viewing the presentation should be simple: